Chapel of St Peter-on-the-Wall: Current use

-The Chapel belongs to Chelmsford Cathedral and is looked after by the Chaplain, the Revd Steven Poss, Rector of the parish church of St Thomas Bradwell-on-Sea, and members of the church.
+The chapel belongs to Chelmsford Cathedral and is looked after by the Chaplain, the Revd Steven Poss, Rector of the parish church of St Thomas Bradwell-on-Sea, and members of the church.
 Regular public services are held in the chapel each week with a Thursday morning Communion service at 9 am.
 Special services are held at Christmas and Easter.
 In the summer evening services are held each Sunday in July and August at 6:30 pm.

-The Chapel and adjacent field are the home of the Bradwell Pilgrimage, held on the first Saturday in July.
-The procession starts at the Parish Church of St Thomas and the pilgrims walk to the Chapel of St Peter's, where services and events are held.
+The chapel and adjacent field are the destination of the Bradwell Pilgrimage, held annually on the first Saturday in July.
+The procession starts at the Parish Church of St Thomas and the pilgrims walk approximately two miles to the Chapel, where services and events are held.

-The Chapel is also used by the nearby Othona Community.
-Founded in 1946 by Norman Motley, rector of St Michael, Cornhill, 1956-1980, this Christian-based community is open to people of all faiths and none.
+The chapel is also used by the nearby Othona Community.
+Founded in 1946 by Norman Motley, rector of St Michael, Cornhill, 1956–1980, this Christian-based community is open to people of all faiths and none.

-In 2018 the Chapel was the location for two music videos by the boys' choir Libera.
+In 2018, the chapel was the location for two music videos by the boys' choir Libera.

+The chapel is the end point of St Peter's Way, a 45 mile footpath starting at Chipping Ongar.